Tarun-vv/Tarun-Photography-Blog-Photos-that-click.github.io/README.md

 # Tarun-Photography-Blog-Photos-that-clik.github.io

 Hey!
 Welcome to my blog.
-I made this blog yo showcase my love for photography 📸.
+I made this blog to showcase my love for photography 📸.
 Enjoy my photos.

-Hey!
-This is the documentation for my photography blog

-Brief Overview:
+Table of Conents:
+1. Overview of the project
+2. Functionality

+Tech Stack:
+1. HTML
+2. CSS
+3. JAVASCRIPT

+Overview of the project:

 1. Nav Bar:
 -- At the top of the website, we have the website which has the "Home" menu for convinience, "Join" and "Support" pages